-The Parish Council is not minded to consider this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
-The landowner has been informed of our decision.
+The Parish Council was not minded to consider this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
+The landowner was informed of the Parish Council’s decision.

 The Parish Council is not a planning authority.
 Our decision does preclude a planning application being made to Ashford Borough Council.

 An application was made to Ashford Borough Council for an Environmental Impact Assessment Screening Opinion (ref.
 17/00005/EIA/AS) on 6 July 2017.